 Massachusetts follows a modified comparative negligence law.
 That means accident victims can only recover compensation if they were less than 51% to blame for the crash.
 If you were 51% or more “at fault” for causing the accident, you’re prohibited from recovering any compensation from the other at-fault parties.
 If you do share some, but not most, of the blame, your damages will be reduced accordingly.
 For instance, imagine that your damages from a crash in Boston total $100,000.
 You’re also allocated 30% of the blame for the accident.
 Under the state’s contributory fault rules, you’ll be able to recover a maximum of $70,000.
 Why?
 Your total compensation ($100,000) is reduced in direct proportion to your share of the blame (30%).

 There are very few exceptions to the rule.
 Because of the shared fault rules in Massachusetts, it’s particularly important to speak with an attorney right away.
 You can expect the insurance company to do everything possible to shift the blame to you.
-At Sweeney Merrigan Law, LLP, our personal injury attorneys know how to fight back.
+At Sweeney Merrigan Personal Injury Lawyers, our personal injury attorneys know how to fight back.
 We’ll conduct a detailed investigation to find the proof you need to move forward with your injury claim.
 If you’re interested in learning more, call our law offices for a free case review as soon as you can.

 No matter how safe of a driver you may be, a car accident can happen to anyone when they least expect it.
 Being involved in a car accident can leave victims feeling lost as they assess the damages they have suffered due to another person acting carelessly.
 After the accident, you may be concerned about how this incident could affect your car insurance.
 Depending on the type of accident you were involved in and how much liability you hold for the crash, you may see different impacts on your auto insurance.